JYOTHY-DAS/Data-Analysis-Class-Notes/SQL_notes1.md

 - ### Example Databases : Oracle, MySQL, SQLServer

 ### Relational and Non-relational Databases
-   - ###  Relational Databases (Traditional DBs (from 1970s) like the one listed above): A relational database stores data in structured tables with rows and columns, using a predefined schema to clearly define relationships between data points
+   - ###  Relational Databases (Traditional DBs (from 1970s) like the one listed above): A relational database stores data in structured tables with rows and columns, using a predefined schema to clearly define relationships between data points.

-        - Non-Relational Databases
+   - ### Non-Relational Databases
             - e.g. MongoDB, non-relational database (often called NoSQL) offers more flexibility by storing data in various formats like documents, key-value pairs, or graphs, allowing for less structured and more dynamic data sets; essentially,